ConfederacyOfGaia/Gaia/overview.md

 ## Demographics

 The towns and villages of Gaia are peopled by humans and gnomes.
-The gnomes were driven from their traditional home in the eastern mountains hundreds of years ago when the orcs came down from the peaks, and have fully integrated into the human villages.
+The gnomes were driven from their traditional home in the eastern mountains during the Great Devastation, and have fully integrated into the human villages.
 Elves from the north travel freely throughout the confederacy, though they seldom settle in the villages and towns.

-Most gaians tend towards Neutral, Neutral Good, and Chaotic Good alignments; Lawful and Evil alignments are very rare.
+Most gaians tend towards Neutral, Chaotic, and Good alignments; Lawful and Evil alignments are very rare.

 ## Politics

 Each town and village has both a mayor, elected by the local villagers.
 The local constabularies tend to be very small and composed of career officers, and typically reports to a police chief, who himself reports to the mayor.
+The police chief doubles as the head of the militia, though by tradition only the mayor can declare war.

 There will always be at least one government building in a village: The mayor's office, the military commander's office, the chief constable's office, and a few jail cells.
 In small or even medium sized villages, these might just separate desks in a one-room building, although in most large villages, the constabulary will have their own building for the jails.

 ## Religion

 Reverence for nature plays a major part in lives of gaians, though there are no formal deities, observances, or ceremonies.
 Gaians celebrate the new and full moons and the changing of the seasons with feast days.
 The entire world is imbued with the power of nature, and some gaians are able to spontaneously draw on this power to change the world around them; these people are called druids, and some of them are quite powerful.
 Because there are no formal religious ceremonies or dogmas, these druids don't necessarily hold positions of power or influence, though they are respected.

+The closest a village will have to a holy day is their Rememberence Day, which every village has, and which differs for every village.
+This day commemorates the day the orc hordes descended on their village during the Great Devastation, and is a day of solemn reflection and gratitude.
+All work ceases on these days, and if they fall on a market day or a training day, the activities are just skipped and resumed the following week.

 ## Languages and Writing